Mihir-Rajora20/Reddit-Flair-Detector/README.md

  The model had a precision of **76%** on a dataset containing about **6000 datapoints.**

- # Model Overview
+ # Model Summary
  ### Positives:
- Trained on a large dataset of about 9000 datapoints.
+ * Trained on a large dataset of about 9000 datapoints.
- High precision of 76% achieved on the dataset.
+ * High precision of 76% achieved on the dataset.
- Some flairs got a precision score of 90%+.
+ * Some flairs got a precision score of 90%+.
  ### Negatives :
- *Requires text data in comments and titles.
+ * Requires text data in comments and titles.
 Wont work well on unpopular posts with small number of comments.
- *Some of the posts in Business & Finance and Policy/Economy are mixed up due to a similar word distribution and theme of discussion.
+ * Some of the posts in Business & Finance and Policy/Economy are mixed up due to a similar word distribution and theme of discussion.
- *Non Political has a non unique word distribution, hence some posts are not easily identified by the model.
+ * Non Political has a non unique word distribution, hence some posts are not easily identified by the model.
  Note: Due to the recent politicisation of the COVID-19 situation, some recent post flaired under the same may be predicted as Politics   by the model.

- # Using the Website
- Provide a URL of an r/india subreddit post in its valid form.
-The website will seach the post by extracting its postid and predict the flair of the post.
-The automated testing point accepts a .txt documents with a post link in each line, and will return a json file in the output endpoint.

 # References
 **Scraping Reddit Data**: https://towardsdatascience.com/scraping-reddit-data-1c0af3040768